borkshop/kni/HACKNI.md

 The command line dialog uses readline.

 The engine drives the dialog with the `ask` method.
+The `ask` method may receive a `cue` argument, indicating that the engine has requested an arbitrary string.
+The minimum implementation of a dialog should facilitate a text input and custom dialogs may provide different input modes depending on the cue.

-THe dialog calls back to the engine with the `answer` method.
+The dialog calls back to the engine with the `answer` method.

 ## Renderers